angadsinghsandhu/Research/Topic Modeling Trends/Reviews/rebuttal_2.md

 ## Issue #3

 As this is a short paper, we unfortunately had to take away a lot of our examples to fit the space.
-To make concurrent points on how this method produces concurrent results, we are attaching further case studies to drive our point across.
+To make concurrent points on how this method produces coinciding results, we are attaching further case studies to drive our point across.

 ![Trends of relative term "cdc" with respect to "unofficial"](https://github.com/angadsinghsandhu/Research/blob/main/Topic%20Modeling%20Trends/images/1_example.png)